GodHatesMe/esx_kashacters/README.md

 # esx_kashacters
-this is a 3 character selection version i edit to help with the people that were getting the black screen from the first character slot
+This is a 3 character selection version i edit to help with the people that were getting the black screen from the first character slot

 I did not create this, i only edited.

-install instrutions
+Install instrutions

-download this file esx_kashacters put it into your resources/esx folder add "start esx_kashacters" to your config.cfg
+1. Download this file esx_kashacters
+2. Put it into your resources/esx folder
+3. Add "start esx_kashacters" to your config.cfg